 Brittney Leeanne Williams (b.
-1990, Pasadena, CA) transforms Southern Californian landscapes into what she calls “emotional landscapes: representations of psychological states, memories, and emotional ties,” by injecting her omnipresent, often red, folded figure into the architecture of the environment.
-Williams’s female forms serve as conduits to viewing a dimension of the artist’s spirit and her exploration of feminine and Black identities.
+1990, Pasadena, CA) transforms Southern California vistas into what she calls “emotional landscapes: representations of psychological states, memories, and emotional ties,” often staging a red, bent figure in tableaux where the natural world and architecture blend and reflect each other.
+Williams’ female forms become conduits for her exploration of feminine and Black identities.

 Brittney Leeanne Williams in the studio.
 Photo: Chris Edwards.